Nenkai/OpenAdhoc/README.md

 or
 * "Run Build Task (CTRL+SHIFT+B)" with the VS Code Adhoc Extension on any source file or project file.

+For more details refer to the [Adhoc Page](https://nenkai.github.io/gt-modding-hub/concepts/adhoc/adhoc/#adhoc-scripts) on the Modding Hub.

 ## 🔧Contributing & Notes